katcko/storm_damage_ey_challenge/documentation/Phase1.md

 7. Annotate images in roboflow manualy
 8. Use extended dataset with a better class balance in the model training
 9. Repeat steps 1. to 8

+## TODOs

+- [ ]: Check the number of background imaged in Roboglow vs number images detected by YOLO training algorithm